johnridesabike/acutis/docs/manual.md

 ## Template components

 Template components in Acutis are analogous to "partials" or "includes" in other template languages.
 They are how we reuse common pieces of templates.

-We can also write them in JavaScript to add custom runtime logic, which makes them comparable to "filters" or "shortcodes" in other languages.
+We can also use functions as templates to add custom runtime logic, which makes them comparable to "filters" or "shortcodes" in other languages.

 Components always begin with a capital letter.
 They accept XML-style props which are turned into bindings within the component.
-They also end with XML-style `/` (backslash).
-If you've used React JSX before, these concepts will look similar.
+They also end with an XML-style `/` (backslash).

 A couple of basic components: